 We reached out on social media, specifically to people and women of color, to get a list of accurate, helpful books that we can use to understand as adults what too many children of God live with every day.

-Plan on using this list?
+Plan on using this list with books about racism and diversity for adults?
 Please share it on Pinterest!
 And if you are looking for books for children, you can check out our post with 35 books for kids about race and diversity.

 Books for Adults About Racism and Diversity

-Here are the many books that friends and acquaintances of color have recommended to us as accurate ways to teach yourselves.
+Here are the many books for adults about racism and diversity that friends and acquaintances of color have recommended to us as accurate ways to teach yourselves.
 You can also check out our post on books for children to educate yourself.

 Although we are sharing the Amazon links for these books, we also strongly recommend you support these independent black-owned bookstores by purchasing from them, even if the cost is a little more than Amazon.

 White Fragility: Why It’s So Hard for White People to Talk About Racism